 How to choose a pattern size – sewing patterns aren’t sized in the same way as shop-bought clothes, so you can’t make the same size and expect it to fit well.
 This blog will help you understand how to get a good fit to your home-made clothes.

+Please read my blog about the items you’ll need in a basic sewing kit.
 Here’s where you can buy sewing equipment: Hobbycrafts, The Range, Fabric Focus, Edinburgh Fabrics, Dunelm Mill, John Lewis and I highly recommend the fabric shears from IKEA for only £5.
 Otherwise everything can be obtained from Amazon.

 Studio 6.03A St Margaret's House, 151 London Road